HomeLatest NewsGovTechDigital India Act to encompass modern digital ecosystem and cyberspace needs: Rajeev Chandrasekhar

 Preferred Source of Google

-The government will soon introduce the India Act, which will establish a new policy for the country’s digital ecosystem and cyberspace, said Rajeev Chandrasekhar, Minister of State for Electronics and Information Technology.
+The government will soon introduce the Act, which will establish a new policy for the country’s digital ecosystem and cyberspace, said Rajeev Chandrasekhar, Minister of State for Electronics and Information Technology.

-While speaking at the inauguration of Bennett University’s Center for Law and Computing Technology, he stated that cyberspace is currently governed by the Act, a 22-year-old piece of legislation and that a more modern Act was required.
+While speaking at the inauguration of Bennett University’s Center for Law and Computing Technology, he stated that cyberspace is currently governed by the IT Act, a 22-year-old piece of legislation and that a more modern Act was required.

-According to the minister, in the domain of the internet, 22 years equates to nearly four or five centuries, therefore he said, there was a need for a new contemporaneous law that is in scope and consistent with India’s ambition to be the world’s preeminent nation in the coming decades, in all domains – technology and all facets of the innovation and technology ecosystem.
+According to the minister, in the domain of the internet, 22 years equates to nearly four or five centuries, therefore he said, there was a need for a new contemporaneous law that is global in scope and consistent with India’s ambition to be the world’s preeminent nation in the coming decades, in all domains – technology and all facets of the innovation and technology ecosystem.

 Advertisement